How many hours do you spend managing emails each week? It's likely more than just a few.

 Only subscribe to those emails that you’re actually interested in reading.
 If you’re always deleting or archiving certain emails, it’s time to unsubscribe from them.

-Here you can view a complete list of all your subscription emails and unsubscribe from any that you don’t want.
+Here, you can view a complete list of all your subscription emails and unsubscribe from any that you don’t want.

 Stay On Inbox Zero with Prialto

 Relying on a managed virtual assistant can help take the pressure off your day-to-day email management.
-Plus, once you get started with delegating your inbox management, you’ll see there are so many time-consuming tasks you can outsource to your VA.

 Ready to win back eight hours or more each week?
 Learn more about how hiring a managed virtual assistant can save you time.